Chapter 5: Pandas#

 If True, skips white space after delimiter

 As an example, we can use this function to read a calculated PDB file of benzene and extract the \(xyz\) coordinates for each atom.
-This particular file type, shown below, is strictly formatted based on the position in a line, but being that all the data columns here have spaces between them, we can use space delimitation by setting delim_whitespace=True.
+This particular file type, shown below, is strictly formatted based on the position in a line, but being that all the data columns here have spaces between them, we can use space delimitation by setting sep=\s+.
 Because the data do not start until the third line and we do not need the last thirteen lines of the file, we should exclude these rows.
 We set header=None because we do not want the function to treat the first line of data as a header or data label.

 HEADER